Crime Fiction Writing: How To Create That Killer Character

-If the person doesn’t give them the response they want, or they give their affection to others, that killer may choose to kill the other people in that person's life...you know--if I can't have you no one else can.
+If the person doesn’t give them the response they want, or they give their affection to others, that killer may choose to kill the other people in that person's life...you know--if I can't have you, no one else can.

-Or if they are more psychological in their obsession, they do things that to the average onlooker seems harmless, or even nice.
+Or if they are more psychological in their obsession, they do things that to the average onlooker seem harmless, or even nice.
 When the victim tries to show what the person is doing to them, it only makes them look crazier, not like a perpetrator.
 Thus, your killer takes great pleasure in their intended victim’s discomfort.
 And that all leads up to their death, or again the death of people around them.

 The second part in developing my killer character is the victimology of his victims.

-Say for instance I am using a young girl who was gang-raped at a college frat party.
-She is now in her mid-twenties and sees that the boys who drugged and raped her, are all very wealthy and famous.
+Say, for instance, I am using a young girl who was gang-raped at a college frat party.
+She is now in her mid-twenties and sees that the boys who drugged and raped her are all very wealthy and famous.
 That triggers her to kill them.